Angus O'Brien

 Angus O'Brien (born 17 September 1994) is a Welsh rugby union player who plays Dragons RFC.
 He can play as outside half and fullback.
 O'Brien is a Wales under-20 international.

 Angus O’Brien played club rugby for Caerleon RFC at Junior level before beginning his Senior career.

-O'Brien made his debut for the Dragons regional team on 12 September 2014 aged 19 versus the Ospreys, kicking 4 penalties in a 15-17 defeat.
+O'Brien made his debut for the Dragons regional team on 12 September 2014 aged 19 versus the Ospreys, kicking 4 penalties in a 15–17 defeat.

-O'Brien was released by the Dragons at the end of the 2017-18 season and joined the Scarlets.
+O'Brien was released by the Dragons at the end of the 2017–18 season and joined the Scarlets.

 Ahead of the 2022–2023, O'Brien was re-signed by the Dragons.

+He signed a new "multi-year" contract with the Dragons in April 2024.